 The Entry Trust (Investor Acquisition of Property in Preparation for a Flip)

-There are two types of transactional land trusts available to real estate investors: (1) an entry trust used as a tool to acquire and then transfer real estate by means of an assignment of beneficial interest, and (2) an exit trust designed to hold title to real estate while an under-qualified buyer does credit repair until able to obtain a third-party loan to take the property out of trust.
-Both are popular.
+There are two types of transactional land trusts available to real estate investors: (1) an entry trust used as a tool to acquire and then transfer real estate by means of an assignment of beneficial interest, and (2) an exit trust designed to hold title to real estate while an under-qualified buyer does credit repair until able to obtain a third-party loan (these are our terms and categories).
+Both types are popular.

 Drafting the entry trust is critical.
-Certain types of trusts allow the original seller to retain a beneficial interest (always a bad idea) that allows the original seller to a share of the profits when the property is flipped.
-Others permit the original seller to have a power of direction over the trustee-an even worse idea.
+Certain types of trusts allow the original seller to retain a beneficial interest (almost always a bad idea) that allows the investor to a share of profits when the property is flipped.
+Others permit the original seller to have a power of direction over the trustee, an even worse idea.

-A significant risk, from the investor´s point of view, is that the original seller may still transfer the property to someone else in defiance of the unrecorded assignment of beneficial interest that has been given to the investor.
-For this reason, depending on the circumstances, a "subject to" deed may be a simpler and better solution than an entry trust.
-For asset protection purposes, the grantee on the subject to deed should be the investor´s LLC.
+A significant risk, from the investor's point of view, is that the original seller may still transfer the property to someone else in defiance of the unrecorded assignment of beneficial interest that has been given to the investor.
+For this reason, depending on the circumstances, a "subject to deed may be a simpler and better solution for investors than an entry trust.
+For asset protection purposes, the grantee on the "subject to" deed should be the investor's LLC.

-The Exit Trust (Transfer to a Trust Pending Credit Repair by a Buyer)
+The Exit Trust (Transfer to a Trust Pending Credit Repair)

-Structurally, an exit trust might work like this: the trust names a minority (10%) beneficiary, who is the trustor/investor/seller; and a majority (90%) beneficiary (buyer) who acquires an option to purchase the minority beneficiary´s 10% interest at a fixed option price.
+Structurally, an exit trust might work like this: the trust names a minority (10%) beneficiary, who is the trustor/investor/seller; and a majority (90%) beneficiary/buyer who acquires an option to purchase the minority beneficiary/seller's 10% interest at a fixed option price.
 The option is exercisable within a specified term so long as the majority beneficiary/buyer is not in default.

-There is no deed, recorded or unrecorded, into the name of the buyer, since he or she is not acquiring title to the property at the time the trust is created—only the option to buy a personal-property beneficial interest.
-Ultimate transfer of title to an end user is deferred until credit repair and third-party financing are complete.
+As noted, there is no deed, recorded or unrecorded, into the name of the buyer, since he or she is not acquiring actual title to the property at the time the trust is created—only the option to buy a personal-property beneficial interest.
+Ultimate transfer of title to an end user is deferred until credit repair and third-party financing are completed.
 For the time being, the only warranty deed being executed is the deed into the trust.

 Exit Trusts Are a Form of Seller Financing

-The executory contract rules of Property Code sections 5.061 et seq., the SAFE Act, and the Dodd/Frank law have combined to make seller financing of residential real estate a challenge.
+The executory contract rules of Property Code sections 5.061 et seq., the SAFE Act, and the Dodd-Frank law have combined to make seller financing of residential real estate a challenge for investors.
 The subject of seller financing is mentioned here because clients occasionally ask if use of a trust (an exit trust for example) constitutes seller financing.
 The answer is yes, it does.
 One may make a rational argument that an exit trust is not an executory contract, but the same cannot be said for a claim that such a trust does not constitute seller financing.